siddhartha-gadgil/DeptWeb/pros-pdf.md

 ---
 title: Postdoctoral Positions
 ---
 The department hosts postdocs having various external Postdoctoral fellowships.
-If you wish to join the department as a psotdoc, please apply for one of these.
+If you wish to join the department as a postdoc, you can apply for one of these.
 You may wish to contact a [faculty member](faculty.html) in an area related to your work.

 Some of the fellowships to which you may apply are: